hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-pick-a-large-language-model-for-private-ai.md

 The second most popular LLM-powered application today seems to be GitHub Copilot.
 It's already spawned open-source projects (with much more flexibility) such as [Cursor](https://www.cursor.com/) and [Continue](https://continue.dev/).
 I'm a big Continue user myself.

+There are three main things that I do with Cursor: Generate, Edit, and Explain.

+* **Generate** is text in, code out.
+You write a description of the code you want to see, and the model generates it from scratch.
+For example, a new page on a website, an API call, or a new function in a library.
+Personally, I've been writing a lot of yaml for k8s recently (is config code?).
+Also, I don't hit the docs to figure out slurm and linux commands as much anymore (is bash code? alas...)
+* **Edit** is code + text in, code out.
+Editing is similar to generating code, but you're including some existing code in-context for the model to use.
+For example, you might want to write a unit test, create a function, refactor something, or add comments.
+The model is reasoning based on existing code.
+* **Explain** is code in, text out.
+For example, you might be moving onto a new project and trying to understand the existing code base.
+Or you forgot what you were trying to do the night before.
+Explanations can be helpful.

 ### Everything Else

-asdf

-In summary, it's really hard to understand the objective quality of an LLM.
-Open source benchmarks exist, but they're not representative of your business objectives.
-To understand how a model performs on the specific downstream task that your organization will be performing, there is really no substitute for user feedback.
-Test your models, and talk to your users.
+Models are improving over time.
+With the introduction of "multimodal" LLMs, we now have both "Large" and "Language" being misnomers in this acronym.
+Anyway, this is what I'll call the domain of Everything Else:

+* Analyze the contents of an image (say, diagnose an X-Ray for a patient)
+* Generate an image (text-to-image)
+* Transcribe audio (speech-to-text)
+* Generate audio (text-to-speech)
+* Generate a video (text-to-video)

+You can see that in general, text is still usually the modality of input or output.
+However, transformer models are being used in unique ways (audio-to-audio, image-to-video, etc.) and research continues.
+How long until this blog is out of date?

 ## Types of Performance: Quality vs. Speed

 Evaluating LLM performance involves two key metrics:

 1. **Quality**: Refers to the accuracy or relevance of the model’s outputs.
-Quality can be assessed through various benchmarks like MMLU and HumanEval, which measure models on complex reasoning and specific problem-solving tasks.
+Quality can be assessed through various benchmarks like the [LMSys Chatbot Arena](https://lmarena.ai/?leaderboard), [MMLU,](https://github.com/hendrycks/test) [HumanEval](https://github.com/openai/human-eval), and [GSM8K](https://github.com/openai/grade-school-math), which measure models on complex reasoning and specific problem-solving tasks.
 2. **Speed**: Involves both throughput and latency.
-Throughput is the volume of outputs the model can generate per unit of time, while latency (Time to First Token, or TTFT) indicates the delay before generating the first part of a response.
+Throughput is the volume of outputs the model can generate per unit of time (request/sec or tokens/sec), while latency (time-to-first-token, or TTFT) indicates the delay before generating the first part of a response.

-Understanding how different models perform in these aspects is essential for selecting the right one.
+## Comparing Quality

+In terms of measuring quality, it's frankly just really hard to understand the objective quality of an LLM.
+Open source benchmarks exist, but they're usually not representative of your business objectives.
+To understand how a model performs on the specific downstream task that your organization will be performing, there is really no substitute for user feedback and custom evals.
+I'm going to leave this topic for a future blog.

+Test your models, and talk to your users.

 ## Comparing Speed